s-p-ko/medium_clone/README.md

 ---

-## Here is my attemption to refine or complete this app.
+## This repo is my attemption to refine the above app.

 ## The app is deployed by [cloudflare pages*](https://medium-clone.pages.dev/)